 As his grandfather was very sick with cancer in 1964, he returned from L.A. to DC and in the summer of 1964 and played with Charlie Hampton and Harold"Philly" Chavis at "The Brass Rail" .
 Many nights they were joined by Buck Hill on tenor sax .
 It was that summer that Bob met bassist Steve Novacel ,who also would sit in with the band and experiment with two bass things .Fall of 1964 he left Washington again to go back to LA only to run out of money shortly after learning of his grandfather's death .
 He decided to go on the road and play with a contact he had made playing with other musicians at "Mothers" .
 The "Lee Raymond Show" toured the West Coast and eventually traveled East to Austin Texas where Bruno met Bob Sardo .
 Playing with Bob at the "Id" ,a university coffee house .One night the band had to have Janice Joplin thrown out as she tried to sing with them for the third time .
 She was so loaded that night she had fallen in front of the audience .
 Bob Bruno played the Corpus Christy Jazz Festival with Bob Sardo and also became the house bassist for the show .
 Lanny Morgan , the alto player with the Maynard Furguson band , was big man on campus there .
 After touring the entire US with the Lee Raymond Show, he left , stopping in DC for a while , yet returned to Austin where he eventually played the Austin Jazz Festival with Bob Sardo , Fathead Newman , and the Teddy Wilson Trio featuring Coleman Hawkins .
 The Bob Sardo Trio had a jazz gig at that time at the "Iron Gate Inn" which was sometimes frequented by Lyndon Johnson before and during his presidency .
 The "Iron Gate" opened a downstairs jazz club during the jazz festival from four to seven in the morning where many musicians from the jazz fest came after their gigs .
 Roy Haynes , Stan Getz, and Kenny Dorham were among the great musicians to join the trio .

-It was during the jazz festival in 1965 that Bob met Jerry Jeff Walker as Bob auditioned to play solo guitar in a local bar there , singing his original songs .
-They hit it off right away , as did Jerry's pal , Pete Troutner, who also was traveling the southern coffee houses doing his solo folk act .
-The three of them were a team .Pete and Jerry joined Bob in his "Castle on the Colorado" till they were ousted for thier robust ways .
-They formed a rock group called "The Lost Sea Dreamers" when they all moved to Houston Texas and lived with Gary White , another writer , folk singer( "Long Long Time" "Nobody's") who was playing and singing lead with a group there called the "Baroque Brothers".This was the neucleus of their eventual recording group called "The Circus Maximus".
+It was before the Austin jazz festival of 1966, in the fall 1965, that Bob met Pete Troutner and Jerry Jeff Walker as Bob auditioned to play solo guitar in a local bar there , singing his original songs .
+They hit it off right away .
+Pete Troutner was also traveling the southern coffee houses doing his solo folk act .
+The three of them became a team .Pete and Jerry joined Bob in his "Castle on the Colorado" till they were ousted for their robust ways .
+They formed a rock group called "The Lost Sea Dreamers" when they all moved to Houston Texas and lived with Gary White , another writer , folk singer,( "Long Long Time" "Nobody's"), who was playing and singing lead with a group there called the "Baroque Brothers".This was the nucleus of their eventual recording group called "The Circus Maximus".
 "The Lost Sea Dreamers" became the house band of the "Nite Owl Cafe" and eventually "The Electric Circus" .
 Though they were invited to change their name to "The Electric Circus" , they declined and the name "Circus Maximus" was adopted before their first album was produced.
 The "Circus Maximus" recordings were originally released in 1967 and re-released in the nineties under the name "Jerry Jeff Walker and the Circus Maximus" .

 The "Electric Christmas" at Carnegie Hall was produced by the "Electric Circus" and George Shutz .
 The centerpiece of that show was a piece by Gilluam de Machaut ,"Douce Dama Jolie",arranged by Bob that included the New York Pro Musica and Morton Subotnic ( A version of that arrangement is found on this page titled"Electric Lovely Lady").
 While the entire show was recorded the three recording companies , Decca, Nonesuch, and Vanguard could not come to an agreement .